lava-nc/lava-docs/lava/lava.rst

 Lava API reference
 ==================

-This page gives an overview over all public lava modules, classes and functions.
+This page gives an overview over all public Lava modules, classes and functions.

 Lava is divided into the sub-packages: